LewisDean22/Obsidian-Quiz-Generator/README.md

 ### Features

 - **Random Quiz Mode** - a random note is selected from your vault and generates a quiz based on its content.
+- **Search Quiz Mode** - fuzzy search through your Obsidian vault to find a Markdown note you wish to be quizzed on.
 - **Option to Continue Playing** - at the end of a quiz, you choose whether to continue with a quiz on another note or to exit.
 - **Customisable Question Count** - input the desired number of questions for the selected note through the CLI.
 Enter `0` for the option to continue with a different random note.
 - **Interactive Questioning** - questions appear one at a time.
 Press Enter to reveal the answer and self-report whether you answered correctly.